Countly/countly-server/README.md

 ## 🌟 What is Countly?

-Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.
+Countly is a product analytics platform that helps teams track, analyze and act on their user actions and behaviour on mobile, web and desktop applications.

-Countly tracks 1.5B unique identities on more than 16,000 applications via 2,000+ servers worldwide.
+Countly is used to track 1.5B unique identities on more than 16,000 applications via 2,000+ servers worldwide.
 It securely processes billions of data points every day in the cloud and on-premises, enabling teams of all sizes to build better applications and engaging experiences while maintaining full control over their product analytics data flow.

 One-minute video introduction to Countly Community Edition (opens Youtube):